wessberg/sandhog/README.md

 - As a `sandhog` property inside your `package.json` file.
 - As a `sandhog.config.js` file within your repository root
+- As a `sandhog.config.cjs` file within your repository root
+- As a `sandhog.config.mjs` file within your repository root
 - As a `sandhog.config.json` file within your repository root
 - As a `sandhog.config.json5` file within your repository root
 - As a `sandhog.config.yaml` file within your repository root